kervi/kervi/_doc/overview.rst

 Single file application
 ---------------------------

-Below you see the content of a *single file application* created with the commandline tool on a Raspberry Pi.
+Below you see the content of a *single file application* that controls the speed of a motor based on the cpu temperature.

 myapp.py